CommandPost/FCPCafe/docs/blog/final-cut-pro-hacks.md

 ---

-##### WHAT’S NEXT?
+## WHAT’S NEXT?

 I’m also currently working on a bunch of other features based on things I’d love to see in Final Cut Pro, and also feedback from the Final Cut Pro community.
 If there’s something you’d love to see added to FCPX Hacks, let me know via the below poll.

-#### What features would you like to see in FCPX Hacks?
+---

-A shortcut to activate all audio tracks on all currently selected multi-cam clips in the timeline (issue #5)
+## What features would you like to see in FCPX Hacks?

-Move Storyline Up & Down Shortcut (issue #2)
+- A shortcut to activate all audio tracks on all currently selected multi-cam clips in the timeline (issue #5)

-Add Audio Fade Handles Shortcut (issue #3)
+- Move Storyline Up & Down Shortcut (issue #2)

-Select clip on Secondary Storyline Shortcut (added in FCPX Hacks 0.46)
+- Add Audio Fade Handles Shortcut (issue #3)

-Transitions, Titles, Generators & Themes Shortcuts (added in FCPX Hacks)
+- Select clip on Secondary Storyline Shortcut (added in FCPX Hacks 0.46)

-Remember Last Project & Layout when restarting FCPX (fixed in FCPX 10.3.3)
+- Transitions, Titles, Generators & Themes Shortcuts (added in FCPX Hacks)

-Timeline Index HUD on Mouseover (issue #9)
+- Remember Last Project & Layout when restarting FCPX (fixed in FCPX 10.3.3)

-Watch Folders for Compressor (added in CommandPost)
+- Timeline Index HUD on Mouseover (issue #9)

-Favourites folder for Effects, Transitions, Titles, Generators & Themes (issue #11)
+- Watch Folders for Compressor (added in CommandPost)

-Mouse Rewind History (issue #12)
+- Favourites folder for Effects, Transitions, Titles, Generators & Themes (issue #11)

-Clip Height in Timeline Shortcut (added in FCPX Hacks 0.43)
+- Mouse Rewind History (issue #12)

-Customisable User Interface (added in Final Cut Pro 10.3)
+- Clip Height in Timeline Shortcut (added in FCPX Hacks 0.43)

-Move clip(s) Head/Tail to playhead like [ and ] in Motion - moving the clip, not just the edit (issue #114)
+- Customisable User Interface (added in Final Cut Pro 10.3)

-A shortcut for disable/enable Audio in the channel configuration (issue #601)
+- Move clip(s) Head/Tail to playhead like [ and ] in Motion - moving the clip, not just the edit (issue #114)

-Dupe Detection in Timeline (issue #186)
+- A shortcut for disable/enable Audio in the channel configuration (issue #601)

-Text notification when a render or export is complete (added in FCPX Hacks 0.46)
+- Dupe Detection in Timeline (issue #186)

-Collapse a multicam clip so stabilisation can be added (issue #602)
+- Text notification when a render or export is complete (added in FCPX Hacks 0.46)

-Do not create smart folders on Library creation (issue #603)
+- Collapse a multicam clip so stabilisation can be added (issue #602)

-Overwrite clip whilst retaining original attributes (issue #112)
+- Do not create smart folders on Library creation (issue #603)

-Remove all effects (added in Final Cut Pro 10.3)
+- Overwrite clip whilst retaining original attributes (issue #112)

-Finalise all Auditions in selected clips/whole timeline (issue #21)
+- Remove all effects (added in Final Cut Pro 10.3)

-Continuous play in the browser (added in Final Cut Pro 10.3)
+- Finalise all Auditions in selected clips/whole timeline (issue #21)

-Copy & Paste Timecode (added in Final Cut Pro 10.3)
+- Continuous play in the browser (added in Final Cut Pro 10.3)

-Shortcut to select a point in timeline to end, beginning, or to another point (issue #604)
+- Copy & Paste Timecode (added in Final Cut Pro 10.3)

-Keyboard shortcut to update thumbnails (issue #605)
+- Shortcut to select a point in timeline to end, beginning, or to another point (issue #604)

-Trim synchronised/compound/multicam clips to the useful video length (issue #606)
+- Keyboard shortcut to update thumbnails (issue #605)

-Timeline zooming with scroll wheel like Sony Vegas (issue #113)
+- Trim synchronised/compound/multicam clips to the useful video length (issue #606)

-Gang Sync (issue #607)
+- Timeline zooming with scroll wheel like Sony Vegas (issue #113)

-Shortcut to highlight all used Clips in the Library (issue #608)
+- Gang Sync (issue #607)

-Marking In/Out on Connected Clips (issue #609)
+- Shortcut to highlight all used Clips in the Library (issue #608)

-Audio only Crossfade/Transition (issue #610)
+- Marking In/Out on Connected Clips (issue #609)

-White/Black Eye Dropper (issue #611)
+- Audio only Crossfade/Transition (issue #610)

-Keyframe recording for audio level control (now possible with Touch Bar)
+- White/Black Eye Dropper (issue #611)

-Semicolon Shortcut from Final Cut Pro 7 (issue #612)
+- Keyframe recording for audio level control (now possible with Touch Bar)

-Cancel all background tasks (issue #1)
+- Semicolon Shortcut from Final Cut Pro 7 (issue #612)

-Replace Edit command that aligns based on playhead position (issue #613)
+- Cancel all background tasks (issue #1)

-Export AAF (already possible with X2Pro)
+- Replace Edit command that aligns based on playhead position (issue #613)

-Shortcuts for Workspaces (already possible in System Preferences)
+- Export AAF (already possible with X2Pro)

-Renamed File Name to Match Clip Name (issue #614)
+- Shortcuts for Workspaces (already possible in System Preferences)

-Timeline Opacity Adjustment (issue #615)
+- Renamed File Name to Match Clip Name (issue #614)

-Trimming HUD (issue #616)
+- Timeline Opacity Adjustment (issue #615)

-Match Frame to Keyword Collection (issue #617)
+- Trimming HUD (issue #616)

-Bulk export of projects from FCPX to Compressor (added in CommandPost)
+- Match Frame to Keyword Collection (issue #617)

-Personalised Default Roles (issue #618)
+- Bulk export of projects from FCPX to Compressor (added in CommandPost)

-Bring Console HUD to Motion (issue #619)
+- Personalised Default Roles (issue #618)

-Video Opacity Shortcuts (issue #620)
+- Bring Console HUD to Motion (issue #619)

-Attach Export to iMessage (issue #621)
+- Video Opacity Shortcuts (issue #620)

-Shortcuts for Individual Inspector Panes (issue #622)
+- Attach Export to iMessage (issue #621)

-Colour Coding in Libraries Panel (issue #623)
+- Shortcuts for Individual Inspector Panes (issue #622)

-Horizontal Scrolling of Timeline (already implemented with SHIFT+SCROLL)
+- Colour Coding in Libraries Panel (issue #623)

-Shortcut for A/V Output (already possible with System Preferences)
+- Horizontal Scrolling of Timeline (already implemented with SHIFT+SCROLL)

-Select Color/Sat/Exposure Wheels (added in FCPX Hacks)
+- Shortcut for A/V Output (already possible with System Preferences)

-Reveal Multicam in Angle Editor & Highlight... then Blade (issue #624)
+- Select Color/Sat/Exposure Wheels (added in FCPX Hacks)

-When working off a SAN or network space add the ability to lock opened events so that multiple users could could open and work in the same library without creating a conflict (not possible)
+- Reveal Multicam in Angle Editor & Highlight... then Blade (issue #624)

-Globally deactivate all audio waveforms (issue #625)
+- When working off a SAN or network space add the ability to lock opened events so that multiple users could could open and work in the same library without creating a conflict (not possible)

-Option to close specific timeline projects (not possible)
+- Globally deactivate all audio waveforms (issue #625)

-force relink missing clips, even if fcp x thinks they don't match
+- Option to close specific timeline projects (not possible)

-Transform position of Clip via shortcut so that you can map it to a surface controller
+- Force relink missing clips, even if fcp x thinks they don't match

-select all single clips of one role directly in the timeline for adjusting (not just on/off) without making an compound
+- Transform position of Clip via shortcut so that you can map it to a surface controller

-re-calculate optical flow for everything in the timeline
+- Select all single clips of one role directly in the timeline for adjusting (not just on/off) without making an compound

-ResultsVote
+- Re-calculate optical flow for everything in the timeline

 Also, feel free to leave more detailed feature suggestions in the comments below, or shoot me through an [email](./../contact/).